-- Payment Services Directive 2 (section 5.2.1 to 5.2.1.4) opens up access to the payment market to non-traditional players and most importantly allows them access to customer account data (with the customer's permission) which could see the development of services which help people to manage their money better or switch more easily.
-PSD2 should also increase security of online payments. - The Payments Account Directive (section 5.2.2) improves access to basic bank accounts, enhances transparency and comparability, and facilitates switching.
-However, its impact is likely to be limited as previous reforms already in place in the UK, such as CASS and the Basic Bank Account Agreement, effectively forerun the Directive in the UK.

-- The aim of the Interchange Fee Regulations is to reduce the cost of card payments to users, and to increase merchant control (although in reality some in the industry believe it may change very little from the perspective of merchants or the existing card schemes). - The Competition and Markets Authority market investigation seeks to improve access to, and switching options for, current accounts for both consumers and businesses.
-It has also made recommendations on overdrafts - Although business rather than consumer focused, the various European-level initiatives around e-invoicing have so far had little success in fostering a harmonised market enabling more growth, although the ERPB is currently working towards possible solutions.
-There is potential for a standardised e-invoice regime being also a new request to pay payment system for B2B payments but only if industry/government really pushed it.
+- PSD2 (section 5.2.1 to Error!
+Reference source not found.) opens up access to the payment market to non-traditional players and most importantly allows them access to customer account data (with the customer's permission) which could see the development of services which help people to manage their money better or switch more easily.
+PSD2 should also increase security of online payments. - The PAD (section 5.2.2) improves access to basic bank accounts, enhances transparency and comparability, and facilitates switching.
+However, its impact is likely to be limited as previous reforms already in place in the UK, such as CASS and the Basic Bank Account Agreement, effectively forerun the Directive in the UK. - The aim of the IFR is to reduce the cost of card payments to users, and to increase merchant control (although in reality some in the industry believe it may change very little from the perspective of consumers or the existing card schemes). - The CMA market investigation seeks to improve access to, and switching options for, current accounts for both consumers and businesses.
+It has also made recommendations on overdrafts, the governance of CASS, the development of the Open Banking Standard, and SME lending. - Although business rather than consumer focused, the various European-level initiatives around e-invoicing have so far had little success in fostering a harmonised market enabling more growth, although the ERPB is currently working towards possible solutions.
+There is potential for a standardised e-invoice regime being also a new request to pay payment system for B2B payments - but only if supported by industry and government.

-Overall these initiatives could improve trust and confidence in the market, if implemented in a balanced and considered way, and if firms innovate in ways that are customer centric, transparent, fair and avoid conflicts of interest.
-The increased security created by PSD2 may increase friction in payments which some end-users may find frustrating.
+Overall these initiatives could improve trust and confidence in the market, if implemented in a balanced and considered way and if firms innovate in ways that are customer centric, transparent, fair and avoid conflicts of interest.